Packed everything? Then send the backpack to yourself or your companion and get going!

 The Highland Cattle is considered to be the first documented breed of cattle in the world and was registered in Scotland in 1884.
 Almost 30 years ago cattle were introduced into Germany for agricultural use.

-Follow us on the web.
+Follow us online.